-ACTION 5.
-3 STREETSCAPE STYLE GUIDE Diagnosis Leederville has a unique character which could be better reflected in the streetscape amenities.
-Ub.
-I NNOVATIVE & ACCOUNTABLE Leederville is a vibrant and creative Town Centre with an element of grunge that has been retained from its history as a working class suburb.
-As the precinct redevelops, it is important to protect, maintain, and enhance the character and sense of place Leederville provides. the comm organisati ne actions and projects which assist the City support unity to realise its vision.
-To achieve this, we will be an on that manages resources well, communicates effectively, our stewardship role seriously.
-The Accessible City Strategy has been drafted using the link and ACTION 6.
-1 REVIEW USE OF LEEDERVILLE VILLAGE SQUARE Analysis place framework.
-As a part of its implementation, a set of link and place guidelines will be developed to guide future infrastructure and design improvements.
-However, this guide will not address the style of these improvements.
-Diagnosis When Leederville Village Square is activated, Newcastle Street between Oxford Street and Carr Place is closed to vehicle traffic.
+Sets out the actions and projects which assist the City support the community to realise its vision.
+To achieve this, we will be an organisation that manages resources well, communicates effectively, and takes our stewardship role seriously.

+ACTION 6.1 REVIEW USE OF LEEDERVILLE VILLAGE SQUARE Diagnosis When Leederville Village Square is activated, Newcastle Street between Oxford Street and Carr Place is closed to vehicle traffic.
 It is important to understand how this impacts businesses and residents in Leederville.
-There is an opportunity to build upon the link and place guidelines to develop a streetscape style guide for Leederville.
-This will ensure future investment into the public realm, both physical and social infrastructure, is consistent with Leederville's character.
-This could include public art, edible streetscapes, a colour and materials palette, among other considerations.
-Since Leederville Village Square was launched in 2019 as a community and events space at the heart of the Town Centre, it has been closed to traffic over a dozen times for events and activations.
-When it is closed to traffic, there is mixed reaction from the community, with businesses on Carr Place and Oxford Street often Solution Develop a streetscape style guide.
-Analysis feeling disconnected from events and activations.
-Leederville ( Connect has been identified as a support team for action 5.3 , uniform Regular closures of Leederville Village Square has been identified as the third highest social infrastructure priority in Leederville Connect's social infrastructure study.
+Analysis Since Leederville Village Square was launched in 2019 as a community and events space at the heart of the Town Centre, it has been closed to traffic over a dozen times for events and activations.
+When it is closed to traffic, there is mixed reaction from the community, with businesses on Carr Place and Oxford Street often feeling disconnected from events and activations.
+Regular closures of Leederville Village Square has been identified as the third highest social infrastructure priority in Leederville Connect's social infrastructure study.
 To better understand the impact, consultation should be undertaken as part of a review of the Square.
 This will inform the future use of the Square and identify opportunities to include the wider community in future activations.
 Solution Undertake community consultation to review the use of Leederville Village Square and inform the future of the space.

-ACTION 6.2 2 LED STREET LIGHTS Diagnosis The street lights along Oxford Street function poorly at night and are not energy efficient.
+ACTION 6.2 LED STREET LIGHTS Diagnosis The street lights along Oxford Street function poorly at night and are not energy efficient.
 Analysis The Western Power street lights along Oxford Street are high pressure sodium (yellow) lamps which do not efficiently or consistently light the streets at night.
 This impacts pedestrian safety in the Town Centre after hours.
 Western Power LED high efficiency long life luminaries are now available.
 There is an opportunity to improve the lighting on Oxford Street by upgrading the street lights.
 Solution Install LED street lights along Oxford Street.

-ACTION 6.3 3 PUBLIC TOILETS Diagnosis The public toilets in the Avenue Car Park are nearing the end of their life span, lack universal design, and attract anti-social behaviour.
+The public toilets in the Avenue Car Park are nearing the end of their life span, lack universal design, and attract anti-social behaviour.
 There are public toilets in the Avenue Car Park that are difficult to maintain and attract anti-social behaviour.
-Analysis Given the proximity of the toilets to community services, shopping, dining, and other family oriented spaces, there is an opportunity to improve the fit-out and servicing of these toilets to make them Disability Discrimination Act (DDA) compliant and include a change area for young children.
+Given the proximity of the toilets to community services, shopping, dining, and other family oriented spaces, there is an opportunity to improve the fit-out and servicing of these toilets to make them Disability Discrimination Act (DDA) compliant and include a change area for young children.
 Improving the public toilet block will increase the level of amenity for visitors to the Town Centre.
+ACTION 6.3 PUBLIC TOILETS Given the proximity of the toilets to community services, shopping, dining, and other family oriented spaces, there is an opportunity to improve the fit-out and servicing of these toilets to make them Disability Discrimination Act (DDA) compliant and include a change area for young children.
+Improving the public toilet block will increase the level of amenity for visitors to the Town Centre.
+Diagnosis of their life span, lack universal design, and attract anti-social Calution Diagraphic toilet impressements Analysis to maintain and attract anti-social behaviour.
+Given the proximity of the toilets to community services, shopping, dining, and other family oriented spaces, there is an opportunity to improve the fit-out and servicing of these toilets to make them Disability Discrimination Act (DDA) compliant and include a change area for young children.
+Improving the public toilet block will increase the level of Fian public tollet improvements.
 Solution Plan public toilet improvements.